AlbinTouma/media_source_collator/README.md

 ## Overview

-**Cartier** is a tool designed to assist the adverse media team conduct thorough country reviews by collating and comparing media sources against the domains covered by Comply Advantage.
+**Cartier** is a tool designed to assist country coverage reviews by collating and comparing media sources.

 ## Get started